Family Weekend Getaway

 Arrive in the afternoon and settle into your room before heading out to dinner.
 With more than 200 local restaurants, choosing the perfect location can be a bit overwhelming.
 We have all the favorite fast-food chains, but here are a few suggestions for local restaurants that offer kids' menu options.

-• Located next to each other in Wormleysburg, Dockside Willies and Duke's Riverside Bar & Grille have kids' menus, including chicken fingers, hot dogs, mac 'n cheese, grilled cheese, and more.
-Parents will appreciate great views of the Harrisburg skyline from the expansive outdoor deck along the Susquehanna River.
+• Located next to each other in Wormleysburg, Dockside Willies and Duke's Riverside Bar & Grille offer kids' menus that include chicken fingers, hot dogs, mac 'n cheese, grilled cheese, and more.
+Parents will appreciate the expansive outdoor deck along the Susquehanna River, which offers great views of the Harrisburg skyline.

 • North Hanover Grille and Market Cross Pub in downtown Carlisle are great options for kids and parents alike.
 Kids will love the buttered noodles, corn dogs, mac 'n cheese, cheese quesadilla, and chicken tenders, while parents have great drink choices (alcoholic and non-alcoholic) at both locations.